 This plan sets the strategic direction for our marine and coastal management arrangements for the next 10 years and has been informed by community and stakeholder input.

-The framework, including the vision, has been informed by community and stakeholder perspectives, and aims to reflect their expectations and aspirations for the Southeast Bellarine Coast.
+The framework, including the vision, aims to reflect expectations and aspirations for the Southeast Bellarine Coast.

 The following is a short summary of key engagement activities with stakeholders and the community.
 Further feedback has been incorporated into Section 6.